VizorScripts/Katakana/README.md

-# Katakana (スカイダウンローダー)
+# Sukai is derived from Sukaidaunrōdā (スカイダウンローダー) meaning sky downloader!

-**Video Downloader & Converter for iOS**
+**Video Downloader & Converter Module for iOS Development**

-Katakana is a production-ready iOS framework for background HLS stream downloads and FFmpeg-based MP4 conversion.
+Sukai is a production-ready iOS framework for background HLS stream downloads and FFmpeg-based MP4 conversion.
 It features:

 - **Resumable Downloads:** Efficiently continue downloads in the background or even after app termination.
 - **Robust File Management:** Automatically handle temporary and final files, ensuring storage remains uncluttered.